 4. Portuguese: I started a short course for 2 hours per week at the university and so my level was intermediate after that.
 This was only a short course so did not form part of my university degree.
 A few years later I needed it for work so I attended an A-Level (B2) class in Manchester and was also able to practise with native speakers from work.
 I bought some Brazilian CDs and films on DVDs and tried to copy their accent.
 Now when I speak Portuguese, people think I’ve spent time in Brazil because of my accent.
 I maintain my Portuguese with a native Brazilian on Skype once per week and I still think I’m at B2 level.

-5. Catalan: I started learning Catalan for the Add1Challenge and my Spanish will helped me reach intermediate level quite quickly.
+5. Catalan: I started learning Catalan for a language challenge and my Spanish helped me reach intermediate level quite quickly.
 I’m hoping to reach advanced level fairly soon.

 6. French: I started French at high school and went up to GCSE level but it was taught very badly.
 I wasn’t able to hold a conversation after learning French at school.
 In 2016 I started learning French again with Skype lessons and I reached B1 level within a year and I am continuing to B2 level.

-12. Mandarin Chinese: I had a stopover in China during my Australia/New Zealand trip in 2016 so I thought it would be interesting to learn some basic Chinese before my trip.
-After that, I did the 90 day Add1Challenge in Mandarin and I was the winner and I won a trip to China!
+11. Mandarin Chinese: I had a stopover in China during my Australia/New Zealand trip in 2016 so I thought it would be interesting to learn some basic Chinese before my trip.
+After that, I did a 90 day language challenge in Mandarin and I was the winner and I won a flight to China!

-13. Egyptian Arabic: I started learning Syrian Arabic in 2011 and thought it might be fun and a challenge to learn a non-European language with a different writing system.
+Egyptian Arabic: I started learning Syrian Arabic in 2011 and thought it might be fun and a challenge to learn a non-European language with a different writing system.
 I did an online course with Dalarna University in Sweden for 2 semesters until they cancelled the course.
-In 2016, I was able to pick this up again as I found a great skype tutor on Verbling although I have am now learning the Egyptian dialect.
-I didn’t find it too difficult to change from the Syrian dialect but then I was only basic level when I started my skype lessons anyway.
+In early 2017, I started a 90 day challenge to learn Egyptian Arabic.
+After the 90 days, I had to record a 15 minute conversation with a native speaker.
+It has been my most difficult challenge so far due to lack of resources.
+I didn’t find it too difficult to change from the Syrian dialect to Egyptian, but then I was only basic level when I started my skype lessons in Egyptian Arabic anyway.
+You can see my Day 90 video here.

 Dutch: I first started learning Dutch by having informal lessons with a native speaker from my previous job.
 I found it very easy to pick up and my Norwegian knowledge helped me.
 I was very lucky to have been able to find Dutch lessons in my local area for a while although they don’t run anymore.
 I will pick up Dutch again on Italki once my German is more solid so that I am not studying them both at the same time.